cmannett85/malbolge/README.md

 ## API Documentation
 API documentation for Malbolge is available [here](https://cmannett85.github.io/malbolge).

-## Playground
-You can try out Malbolge programs in your browser using the new (_extremely_ primitive!) [playground](https://cmannett85.github.io/malbolge/playground).
-The focus of the next Malbolge release will be to dramatically improve the playground.

 ## Dependencies
 * C++ toolchain supporting C++20 (only tested using g++ v10.0.1)
 * Boost v1.67
 * CMake v3.12
 * Emscripten v2.0.6 (only needed for WASM build)
 * Doxygen (only needed for Documentation build)

+---

+## Playground
+You can try out Malbolge programs in your browser using the [Playground](https://cmannett85.github.io/malbolge/playground).
+There are a couple of built in presets to get you started.

+It also has features that allow you to convert between normalised and denormalised Malbolge.
+Normalisation is Malbolge but with the whitespace and [initial mapping](#pre-ciphering) removed leaving only the initial [vCPU instructions](#vcpu-instructions), denormalisation is the reverse.

 ---